 SCINDeA Secretariat had organized decentralized financial coordination visits.
-3 qualified & accountants of the Network & the Secretariat accountant involved in visits to the partner organizations on accounts.
+3 qualified & accountants of the Network & the Secretariat accountant involved in visits t o the partner organizations on accounts.

 The 14 partner organizations of the Network are divided into 3 geographical clusters.
 Once in 3 months each accountant visits 5 partner organizations and report their observations & suggestions to the Secretariat based on the financial guidelines that were provided.
 Following the visits of the accountants there is a debriefing session at the Secretariat.

 During the year 2 financial monitoring visits have been undertaken.
 The observations & suggestions for improvement are shared with partners for follow up action.
 85% of the financial management systems have been streamlined now.
 The Finance Manual has also been updated.

-Similarly a DCC programme visit was also held in August 2013 The 14 partner organizations of the Network are divided into 3 geographical clusters.
-Each accountant visited 5 partner organizations and the visit was held & the report was shared with all partners.
+Similarly a DCC programme visit was also held in August 2015 The 14 partner organizations of the Network are divided into 5 geographical clusters.
+This DCC is meant to learn each other, develop the innovative learnings for implementing thm in their areas.